zachmccabe/zachmccabe.github.io/_tools/tools.md

 Pomodoro technique for screen-based stuff.

-Quick 10 minutes of sitting meditation, and a good hour of walking (more on this later; I find it challenging to write about).
+Quick 10 minutes of sitting meditation, and a good hour of walking.